 Wrap Up Question

-What are some key points that couples should be asking video companies when they are inquiring with them to make sure their wedding day is perfect?
+What are some key points that couples should be asking video companies when they are inquiring to make sure they are working with a professional company to insure that their wedding day is a perfect event.

 - Understand the budget you’re working with